ool3/python_reverse_dict/README.md

 - I also implemented the important missing option `--use_setdefault` which I thought was already implemented when I generated the [first results](https://github.com/raul23/python_reverse_dict/blob/master/old_results.md).
 Big mistake on my part!
-Thus the old results for the row **Method 2: setdefault, iteritems()** were generated actually with `dict.get()` instead of `dict.setdefault()` :(
+Thus the old results for the rows **Method 2: setdefault** were generated actually with `dict.get()` instead of `dict.setdefault()` :(

 <br/>